Meinrad Busslinger

-Meinrad Busslinger (born 30 July 1952 in Gebenstorf, Switzerland) is a biochemist and immunologist, renown for his work on B cells.
+Meinrad Busslinger (born 30 July 1952) is a biochemist and immunologist, renown for his work on B cells.
 He is a Senior Scientist and Scientific Deputy Director of the Research Institute of Molecular Pathology (IMP) in Vienna, Austria.

 Early life and education

-Meinrad Busslinger grew up in the Swiss town of Zug, near Zurich, where he obtained his grammar school education.
-From 1972 to 1976, he studied natural sciences at the Swiss Federal Institute of Technology (ETH) in Zurich, where he majored in biochemistry.
+Meinrad Busslinger was born on 30 July 1952 in Gebenstorf, Switzerland.
+He grew up in the Swiss town of Zug, where he obtained his grammar school education.
+From 1972 to 1976, he studied natural sciences at the Swiss Federal Institute of Technology (ETH Zurich), where he majored in biochemistry.

-During his PhD studies (1976-1981), Busslinger discovered important regulatory elements involved in the transcriptional control of gene expression by investigating the regulation of sea urchin histone genes.
+During his PhD studies (1976–1981), Busslinger discovered important regulatory elements involved in the transcriptional control of gene expression by investigating the regulation of sea urchin histone genes.
 He performed his PhD work under the supervision of Max L. Birnstiel at the University of Zurich, from where he received a PhD degree in molecular biology in 1981.